Aitia-IIOT/ah5-docs-java-spring/docs/general/general_config_props.md

 :fontawesome-solid-wrench: **server.port**

-Port number of the server
+Port number of the server.